pydata/xarray/doc/user-guide/dask.rst

 .. note::

-    Using :py:meth:`~xarray.Dataset.compute` is preferred to :py:meth:`~xarray.Dataset.load`, which changes the results in-place.
+    Using :py:meth:`Dataset.compute` is preferred to :py:meth:`Dataset.load`, which changes the results in-place.

-You can also access :py:attr:`~xarray.DataArray.values`, which will always be a NumPy array:
+You can also access :py:attr:`DataArray.values`, which will always be a NumPy array:

 .. ipython::
     :verbatim: